-- Within 15 business days of the HMO's request subcontractors must forward medical records pursuant to grievances or appeals to the HMO.
+- o.
+Within 15 business days of the HMO's request subcontractors must forward medical records pursuant to grievances or appeals to the HMO.
 If the subcontractor does not meet the 15 business day requirement, the subcontractor must explain why and indicate when the medical records will be provided. - p.
 Subcontractor agrees to abide by the terms regarding appeals to the HMO and to the Department regarding the HMO's nonpayment for services providers render to members. - q.
 Subcontractor agrees to abide by the HMO marketing/informing requirements.
 Subcontractor will forward to the HMO for prior approval all flyers, brochures, letters and pamphlets the subcontractor intends to distribute to its members concerning its HMO affiliation(s), or changes in affiliation, or relating directly to the BadgerCare Plus and/or Medicaid SSI population.
 Subcontractor will not distribute any "marketing" or member informing materials without the consent of the HMO and the Department. - r.
 Subcontractor agrees to abide by the HMO's restraint policy, which must be provided by the HMO.
-Members have the right to be free from any form of restraint or seclusion used as a means of force, control, ease or reprisal. - 2.
-Subcontract Submission Requirements - a.
-Changes in Established Subcontracts - The HMO must submit changes in previously approved subcontracts to the Department for review and approval before they take effect.
-This review requirement applies to changes that affect the amount, duration, scope, location, or quality of services. - a) Technical changes do not have to be approved. - b) Changes in rates paid do not have to be approved, with the exception of changes in the amounts paid to HMO management services subcontractors. - 2) The Department will review the subcontract changes and respond to the HMO within 15 business days.
-If the Department does not respond to the request for review within 15 business days of submission, the HMO must contact the HMO Unit Supervisor in the Bureau of Quality and Oversight.
-A response will be prepared within five business days of this contact.
+Members have the right to be free from any form of restraint or seclusion used as a means of force, control, ease or reprisal. - s.
+HMOs shall not prohibit providers outside the parent healthcare system from contracting with another HMO entity.